 And what’s more of an incentive to eat breakfast than chocolate?!
 But you can still get your protein and fiber too.
 These two nutrients are super important at breakfast – here’s why:

 Protein – Researchers are finding we need to eat more protein earlier in the day – to help build muscle.
 Plus eating a protein-packed breakfast sets us up to eat healthier throughout the day.

 Fiber – We all need to be eating more fiber.
 For lots of reasons: From heart health to gut health.
 I’ve been reading the book The Good Gut.
-(I started listening to the audio-book thanks to a reco from my friend Regan Jones.
-But then I had to order the hardcover so I could highlight actual pages!)
-According to The Good Gut authors Justin and Erica Sonnenberg, one of the reasons that heart health, reduced risk of cancer and other health benefits are linked to fiber is because eating lots of fiber nourishes the good bacteria growing in our gut.
+According to microbiologist authors Justin and Erica Sonnenberg, one of the reasons that heart health, reduced risk of cancer and other health benefits are linked to fiber is because eating lots of fiber nourishes the good bacteria growing in our gut.
 And this good bacteria is critical to our overall immune system.

 –> Bottomline: In order for our entire immune system to stay healthier, we need to keep those good microbes (referred to as pets by the Sonnenbergs) in our digestive track nourished and healthy.

 So I created a fudgy chocolaty brownie where nearly every ingredient nourishes your day to a great start.
 Here’s how:

 - Eggs – A rich source of protein.

 - Whole wheat flour – Some recipes for ‘healthy brownies’ are flourless.
 But I intentionally added flour to increase protein and fiber.
 Whole wheat flour has 4 grams of protein and 4 grams of fiber per 1/4-cup serving.